omerahmed41/microservices_django/README.md

 # microservice-django
 A microservice blueprint built with python Django

-using docker and having django-restFramework, celery, and redis installed ready.
+Each service have their separate database completely decoupled.
+Nginx sits in front of each of the services to abstract all the microservices API endpoints into single one.

-For first build:
+#### For first build:
-   make setup
+* make setup
-To run:
+#### To run:
-  make run
+* make run

-To stop:
+#### To stop:
-  make stop
+* make stop

-Features:
+## Technology Stack & Features:
 * Django fresh build
 * RestFramework
 * open API and swagger.